New pedestrian and cycle path to Durham railway station

 - To help improve key cycling links to the railway station

 - To create better pedestrian access routes to the railway station

 Local Enterprise Partnership

-The project is funded by the North East Local Enterprise Partnership as part of the North East Growth Deal from Government.
+The project was funded by the North East Local Enterprise Partnership as part of the North East Growth Deal from Government.
 The Local Growth Fund supports major capital investments to promote innovation, economic and skills infrastructure and sustainable transport across the North East LEP area.
-The works have been planned in conjunction with Virgin East Coast as the station operator.
+The works were planned in conjunction with Virgin East Coast as the station operator.